 - The U3A provides social, intellectual and physical stimulation for mature aged people

-- Courses are designed to be enjoyable as well as stimulating
+- Activities are designed to be enjoyable as well as stimulating

-- Our courses reflect the needs and abilities of our membership
+- Our Activities reflect the needs and abilities of our membership

 - U3A gives you the opportunity to learn something that you have always intended to learn but have not had the time to pursue

 - Bendigo U3A is made up of mature aged people who either want to continue learning or being active, or who wish to teach others what they know

 - A Committee of Management is elected by the members at the Annual General Meeting

 - Convenors and other leaders are volunteers who are generally drawn from the membership

 - Members are encouraged to become active participants in the Activities

 - All administration is undertaken by volunteer members